 Keeping Fingers and Thumbs Out Of The Mouth

-Just like the hand washing habit, teach your kids not to put their fingers in their mouth, and that includes thumb sucking and nail biting, especially in public places.
+Just like the hand washing habit, teach your kids not to put their fingers in their mouth.
+That includes thumb sucking and nail biting, especially in public places.
 Imagine how many germs your hands can pick up in a day, most of which comes from fecal matter… Still fancy letting them suck their fingers?
 No, we didn’t think so.

 Areas To Use Extra Precaution